BC Prienai: CBet (2019–2021)

-Labas-GAS (2021–present)
+Labas GAS (2021–2023)

-During the summer, after losing their CBet sponsorship to BC Jonava, now coached by long time former coach of Prienai, Virginijus Šeškus, having found a new sponsor, Prienai became known as Labas GAS Prienai.
+During the summer, after losing their CBet sponsorship to BC Jonava, coached by long time former coach of Prienai, Virginijus Šeškus, having found a new sponsor, Prienai became known as Labas GAS Prienai.
 Coach Šernius left during the summer, and much of the previous season's roster left the team as well.
 Labas GAS decided to focus more on young players.
 The team re-signed point guard Ignas Sargiūnas, who joined the team just last season, and signed talented young players like Erikas Venskus, Rapolas Ivanauskas, Juwan Durham and Jovan Kljajič, all who quickly became one of the leaders of the team along with Sargiūnas.
 Labas GAS also signed the talented point guard Vasilije Pušica to a deal for the season.
 He spent most of his time on the injury list, and after a few games, left the team.
 Marius Leonavičius, long time assistant in Prienai, became the team's new head coach.
 However, a disastrous 0–11 start in the LKL, and a poor finish in the King Mindaugas Cup, resulting in Labas Gas not even qualifying for the playoffs, resulted in assistant Vidas Ginevičius taking over as interim head coach in December by replacing Leonavičius, before Tomas Gaidamavičius, who recently departed from Neptūnas Klaipėda, was signed as the new head coach for the team.
 The team's fortunes didn't really improve - despite great play from players like Sargiūnas and Ivanauskas, Labas GAS finished the season in last place in the LKL, with a 3-27 record, though winning two memorable games against BC Juventus during the season, and having many great performances against the leading LKL teams.
 Despite finishing in last place, Labas GAS remained in the LKL, with LKL choosing not to relegate any team after the season.

+The next season, 2022-23 LKL season, was very similar to the previous one.
+Labas GAS finished last again, this time with a 4-29 record.
+Coach Gaidamavičius resigned and was replaced by Marius Kiltinavičius, one of the best coaches of the NKL.
+The team underwent a massive roster turnaround, with only a few players remaining on the team since the season opener.
+The team did grab memorable wins during their campaign, such as the win against Lietkabelis in Kalnapilio arena, which was also their first victory after starting the season 0-16.
+Another 3 wins didn't help Prienai avoid relegation, and they were the first team since Mažeikiai in 2015 to be relegated from LKL.
+The team, in July, did not attempt to receive a license to the NKL.

+In July 2023, the club declared bankruptcy and ceased all operations, ending a long and successful chapter in Lithuanian basketball.

+The spiritual successor of the team, Prienų KKSC, is currently playing in the third-tier RKL.